The night the floating Palace hit the rocks the world stood still

 “I can’t believe they’re still alive,” said Olive Smith from number 5

-“Lucky they were close to shore,” remarked old Viv from 44
+“Lucky they were close to shore,” observed old Viv from 44

 “It weren’t her fault, that lovely ship, I blame that bloody careless skip.

-They say he left them all to drown when he’d ran that boat aground”
+They say he left them all to drown after he’d ran the boat aground”

 A pause as Betty served the tea.

-“So, we’ll not be doing that no more,” said Mrs James from 24.
+“So, we’ll not be doing that no more,” said Grumpy Gert from 24.

-“I’ll miss my cruise – I don’t agree,” said Dot from number 33
+“I’ll miss my cruise – I don’t agree,” said Bashful Dot from 33

-“What’s instead” said Amy Dunn, “there’s nothing else that’s half the fun?”
+“What’s up instead” said Amy Dunn, “there’s nothing else that’s half the fun?”

-“This year will be our thirteenth cruise,” said Dot, “and that’s not cheery news”
+“This year would be our thirteenth cruise,” said gloomy Gert, who loves bad news

 “Sugar?”
 Betty passed the bowl.

-“I think that we should try and stick to British ships,” said Sarah Dick
+“I think that we should try and stick to a British ship,” said Sarah Dick

 “My Norman always used to say he’d go with Cunard any day!”